 Dog roses (Rosa canina) are a hardy wild rose species.
 This deciduous shrub produces many arching stems that are covered in small thorns.
 The toothed leaves are a medium green color.
-Five-petal, sweetly fragrant flowers appear in the late spring, stretching around 2 inches across.
-The blooms are typically a light pink color, but they also can be a deep pink as well as white.
-Small, oval, glossy, red-orange fruits (or rose hips) follow the flowers.
+Showy flowers appear in the late spring, and small, oval, glossy, red-orange fruits (or rose hips) follow the blooms.
 Besides providing visual interest for several months, these hips are particularly attractive to wildlife.

 |Botanical Name||Rosa canina|

 When planting your dog rose shrub, first loosen the soil to help its deep roots take hold.
 Also, mix some compost into the soil to improve drainage and to give the shrub a boost of nutrients.
 If you are planting multiple shrubs, space them roughly 6 to 15 feet apart.
 Add a 2- to 3-inch layer of mulch around your shrubs, which will help to conserve soil moisture and to keep weeds down.

 This species is one of the easiest roses to care for, and its upkeep is relatively straightforward.
 Plan to water regularly.
 Pruning and feeding are generally annual tasks.